by Ve Neill | Journeyman Make-up Artist and Department Head

 Working on A Star Is Born was an absolute treat.
 From the first time I met Bradley Cooper in his office, I knew this was going to be an incredible journey.
 One of the funny things was that when I went in, I didn’t know I already had the job.
 When the interview was over, I was shocked when he told me I already had it and that Jennifer Lawrence had given me such a rave review, he wasn’t going to look any further.
 The DP was there also at the interview and it seems that Jennifer had done the same for him.
 So thanks, my darling Jennifer.
 I was so happy to be a part of Bradley’s directorial debut.
 Not only is he an incredible actor but he is also an awesome rock star, who knew?
 What an undertaking to take on.
 Three firsts in one film.
 Directing, playing guitar and singing.
 What a spectacular accomplishment!

 Lady Gaga’s make-up was done by her longtime friend and make-up artist Sarah Tanno.
 Sarah did a great job of transitioning Ally through her journey into stardom.
-She is a fantastic artist and pleasure to work with.
+She is a fantastic artist and a pleasure to work with.
 I had done a couple of shoots with Gaga in the past when she was first coming on the scene and I was amazed she remembered me.
-She was actually so excited for me to be there on her first movie.
-She’s a lovely person and consummate artist.
+She was actually so excited for me to be there in her first movie.
+She’s a lovely person and a consummate artist.
 She was always on time and knew her dialogue and was always pleasant to everyone.
 She is going to surprise a lot of people with her acting abilities.
 She is definitely a rock star.
+Lady Gaga may have millions of instagram followers, but she seems like such a down to earth individual.

 Debbie Zoller was my key on the film and indispensable.
 During the filming, I came down with pneumonia and was out for two weeks and Debbie took over for me and did an amazing job.
 It was seamless.
 Mandy Crane Ruiz was also there a lot to help out.
 We split up the cast but Debbie did most of the other cast members except Lady Gaga.
 We all had a hand in doing the drag artists except Willam who did himself.
 Glen Allen did Shangela the drag MC.
 The drag scenes were lots of fun and I tried Stevie Bettle’s new silicone brow covers on the drag artist I did.
 They were amazing and so easy to use.
 Glen Allen, Levi Vieira, Angela Moos, Victor Del Castillo and Elena Arroy helped us on the drag days.
 Glen Allen even gave us all a drag tutorial one day to show us how he does it.
 I got it all on film, as they say.